Higher Degree Research Examination Policy

 The candidate’s supervisors are invited to attend the HDR EAC meeting in advisory roles.
 Any supervisors who attend the meeting are expected to contribute to the discussion but are not members of the committee and cannot be involved in the determination of the classification recommendation.
 De-identified examiners reports are provided to the supervisor/s but information within the reports must be kept confidential.

-Should HDR EAC request clarification on any aspect of an examiner’s report the HDR EAC Chair will notify the Program Director of the query and it will be relayed to the relevant examiner/s.
-Direct contact with examiners must not be made by the candidate, supervisors, or members of HDR EAC apart fom the Program Director, if a member.
+Should HDR EAC request clarification on any aspect of an examiner’s report the HDR EAC Chair will notify the Graduate Research School of the query and it will be relayed to the relevant examiner/s.
+Direct contact with examiners must not be made by the candidate, supervisors, or members of HDR EAC.

-Once the classification has been determined, the HDR EAC Chair informs the Program Director, who informs the candidate and supervisors.
+Once the classification has been determined, the HDR EAC Chair informs the Graduate Research School Director, who informs the candidate and supervisors.
 In the event of a C3 or C4 recommendation being made, HDR EAC must specify the number and type of amendments or revisions required by the candidate.

-In consultation with the DVP Research and Standards, the Program Director determines the examination outcome, as per the AC classification of HDR examinations outlined in the AC Guidelines for HDR Examiners, based on the two examiners’ reports and recommendations, and, if an HDR EAC has been convened, the Candidate’s Summary Report of Revisions and/or the third examiner’s report.
+The Graduate Research School Director determines the examination outcome, as per the AC classification of HDR examinations outlined in the AC Guidelines for HDR Examiners, based on the two examiners’ reports and recommendations, and, if an HDR EAC has been convened, the Candidate’s Summary Report of Revisions and/or the third examiner’s report.

 Award of MPhil in lieu of PhD

-The Program Director may deem that the candidate's work is not sufficient for the award of a PhD but is sufficient for the award of an MPhil.
-If this decision is approved, the Program Director will then advise the candidate of this decision.
-Candidates must advise the Program Director within 20 business days that the MPhil will be accepted.
-If the MPhil is not accepted, the Program Director may fail the candidate.
+The Graduate Research School Director may deem that the candidate's work is not sufficient for the award of a PhD but is sufficient for the award of an MPhil.
+If this decision is approved, the Graduate Research School will then advise the candidate of this decision.
+Candidates must advise the Graduate Research School within 20 business days that the MPhil will be accepted.
+If the MPhil is not accepted, the Graduate Research School Director may fail the candidate.